oplS15projects/TheDankBank/README.md

   (list->string (map chr (foldr folder-proc '() (map ord (string->list password)) keylist))))
 ```
 ####Tyler (@tyalt1)
 My favorite lines of code are the function that inserts into the database.
-It takes an account and extracts its username, password, and account, then adds it to the database.
-The way the SQL query is written, the function can be used to add a new account and change an exsisting account.
+It takes an account and adds its username, password, and account, into the database.
+The way the SQL query is written, the function can be used to add a new account and change an existing account.
 ```scheme
 (define (insert-to-db account)
   (let ((username (account 'get-username))